efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB2/U1LAB2.md

 ### Extensions

-**Directions**:
+**Mild**:
 - Take a moment to change some of the styles we've already added.
-Keep in mind the audience that will see this page and adjust accordingly.
-Maybe the images are too small or big for your taste.
-Maybe the margin and padding feels a bit off with the new colors you picked.
-Maybe you want the main image to have some shadow as well.
-Do what feels right to match your creative vision.
+Keep in mind the type of people that will stumble onto this page and adjust accordingly.
+Consider the following when matching to your creative vision:
+    - are the images are too small or big?
+If so change their size.
+    - Fix the margin and padding so it matches the new colors you picked.
+    - Give the main image some shadow.

+**Medium**
 - [Checkout this page](https://www.w3schools.com/css/css_font_google.asp) and see if you can implement some uniquely customized fonts onto the fan page.
 - We already added some shadow to the features on the page, but use [this resource for "on hover" effects](https://www.w3schools.com/csSref/sel_hover.asp) so that the shadow only appears when the mouse hovers over the feature. ( HINT: you will have to create a separate ruleset with the selector `.feature:hover`).
 Once you do, carry this concept over and see if you can use the same resource to customize the links at the bottom of the fan page as well.

+**Spicy**
-- Spicy!
-Do a search for "css animation" and see if you can have the features slide into the page as you scroll.
+- Do a search for "css animation" and see if you can have the features slide into the page as you scroll.

 **Reflection Questions:**